nextstrain/narratives/narratives/narratives_ncov_sit-rep_2020-08-14.md

 * 19A and 19B emerged in Wuhan and have been dominating the early outbreak
 * 20A emerged from 19A out of dominated the European outbreak in March and has since spread globally
-* 20B and 20C are large genetically distinct subclades 20A
+* 20B and 20C are large, genetically distinct subclades of 20A.

 <svg viewBox="0 0 120 80">